rybinaanya/O-antigens/README.md

 __4. Search for and visualize candidate O-antigen operons__

-At this stage, we used [Python script](https://github.com/rybinaanya/O-antigens/blob/main/search_visualize_operons.py) to search for candidate O-antigen operon genes from GFF annotation, the numbers of operons in which these genes are present, as well as the boundaries of these operons.
-Operon numbers and gff files were used to visualize candidate O-antigen operons.
+At this stage, we used [Python script](https://github.com/rybinaanya/O-antigens/blob/main/search_visualize_operons.py) to search for candidate O-antigen operon genes from GFF annotation, the numbers of operons in which these genes are present, and the boundaries of these operons.
+Operon numbers and GFF files were used to visualize candidate O-antigen operons.

 Example of operon search and operon visualization in _Xenorhabdus_ could be found [here](https://github.com/rybinaanya/O-antigens/blob/main/Examples/Xenorhabdus_example.ipynb).

-__5. (OPTIONAL) Validate boundaries of candidate O-antigen operons and find annotation of a gene__
+__5. (OPTIONAL) Validate boundaries of candidate O-antigen operons and clarify annotation of some genes__

-In the case when the boundaries of operons are in doubt and if annotation of a gene was undefined, we used [this script](https://github.com/rybinaanya/O-antigens/blob/main/get_sequence.py) to extract DNA fragment to validate boundaries using BPROM and FindTerm and to clarify annotation using BLAST and ORFfinder.
+When the boundaries of operons are ambiguous, or annotation of a gene was undefined, we applied [this script](https://github.com/rybinaanya/O-antigens/blob/main/get_sequence.py) for extracting DNA fragment to validate operon boundaries using BPROM and FindTerm and to clarify annotation using BLAST and ORFfinder.

 __6. Codon-based test of neutrality__

 * creating multi-FASTA files for each gene from the conserved operons.
-For this stage we used PGAP annotation, since its results are more accurate than those of Prokka; obtained multi-FASTA files are deposited [here](https://github.com/rybinaanya/O-antigens/tree/main/Z_test)
+For this stage, we used PGAP annotation since its results are more accurate than those of Prokka; obtained multi-FASTA files are deposited [here](https://github.com/rybinaanya/O-antigens/tree/main/Z_test)
 * running multiple sequence alignment on gene multi-FASTA files using MAFFT

-This two steps was implemented using [bash script](https://github.com/rybinaanya/O-antigens/blob/main/align_conserved_operon_genes.sh)
+These two steps were implemented in [bash script](https://github.com/rybinaanya/O-antigens/blob/main/align_conserved_operon_genes.sh)

 ```bash
 bash align_conserved_operon_genes.sh